hadrienlart/HELLIONAIRES/factions.md

 # ⚔️ Factions & Politics

-The major power blocs that emerged from humanity's fractured response to cosmic transformation.
+The major power blocs that emerged from humanity's fractured response to cosmic transformation—though their true purpose extends far beyond their conscious political agendas.

+### The Hidden Framework
+Every faction unconsciously serves the approaching [cosmic choice](kill-switch-protocol.md).
+Their conflicts, ideologies, and development trajectories all prepare consciousness for the ultimate decision about [iteration continuation](consciousness-cycles.md).
+What appears as political warfare actually represents different approaches to consciousness evolution, each testing strategies that will inform the final cosmic decision.

 ---